-As you’re probably aware, the ‘Great Eight’ are our Great Barrier Reef’s living icons – the creatures at the top of everyone’s ‘must see’ list when they visit the Reef.
+The ‘Great Eight’ are the Great Barrier Reef’s living icons – the creatures at the top of everyone’s ‘must see’ list when they visit the Reef.

 But they are also a reflection of the diversity of life on the Reef.
 They range from mammals to fish, reptiles to molluscs and they all procreate in very different ways.
 The Humpback whale for example, travels to our Reef specifically to mate and a year later, give birth.
 Likewise, turtles return in adult life to lay their eggs in the same sand dunes from which they first crawled decades earlier.
 So let’s have a fascinating look into how the Great Eight procreate!

-(Before anyone gets too excited: there are no images of anything copulating in this blog – this is a GA rated website).
+(Before anyone gets too excited: there are no images of anything copulating in this blog – this is a PG rated website).

 Now whales are mammals, and despite the fact that they live their entire lives in water, they breathe air, and have pretty much the same tackle as we do when it comes down to it.
 The mating process is also very similar to that of humans: it usually starts with a song, (the humpbacks have the longest and loudest songs), then there’s a bit of argy-bargy between the males (the ‘bulls’), and finally one male establishes ‘dominance’.
-The actual act per se is performed much as with humans, though obviously under water, with the male on top!
+The actual act per se is performed much as with humans, though obviously under water.

 So apart from the fact it looks like some kind of over-sized sexual organ, first question – are there boy clams and girl clams?
 Well, yes there are – but all clams start out as males.
 Like just about every living thing, the secret to survival is to grow quickly.
 Small clams, like small fish, put all their energy into growing.
 Only when they get to a certain size do they start to think (btw – a mollusc does not have a brain), about reproduction.
 But sperm requires much less effort to create than eggs.
 So small clams contribute the sperm.

-Only when they grow pass a certain size, and usually hence age, do them ‘mature’ into females capable of producing eggs.
+Only when they grow over a certain size, and usually hence age, do they ‘mature’ into females capable of producing eggs.

 Hence, giant clams are found along the whole length of the Reef, and as the algae that provides extra nutrition to the clams requires sunlight, most can be seen on shallow reefs.
-Keep a look out for their bright blue-brown mantle when snorkelling, but beware, they close their shells very quickly if they feel something nearby – so approach carefully if you want to see them in their full glory.
+Keep a look out for their bright blue-brown mantle when snorkelling.

 Manta rays are among the largest fish in the ocean, growing to 7m from wing tip to wing tip and have the largest brain to body size ratio of any living fish.
 They are intelligent and curious, very aware of what’s around them and have been known to seek help from divers if they have become entangled in disused fishing gear.